Templates | Refund and Cancellation Policy

 cancellation policy template

-Set clear refund and cancellation terms.
+Set a clear refund and cancellation policy.
 Protect your business and download our template today.

 Our free template comes with 7 refund and cancellation policy examples.
 Whether you’re in a salon, dental office, or hosting an event, you’ll find templates to help you set professional policies.
 Download it and easily customize it to protect your business and manage customer expectations.